 Office Hours Notice

 MPA Phones are staffed Monday - Friday from 10:00 am - 2:00 pm.
 If you call outside of these hours, please leave a voicemail and a staff member will return your call as soon as possible.
 The best way to reach MPA staff is to email them at [email protected].
+Please note that the MPA office is undergoing renovations beginning mid-December 2023 and in-person staffing may be adjusted due to construction issues (noise, dust, etc.).
+We appreciate your patience as we improve our work space.
 Thank you!

 Meet MPA Member Dr. Marina Bluvshtein.
 Marina Bluvshtein, Ph.D., L.P., M.A., LMFT, is an Adlerian therapist, supervisor, educator, and researcher with Adler Academy.
 She presents nationally and internationally on a wide range of topics related to Adlerian history, theory, education, and clinical practice.
 In addition to her practice in Minnesota, Dr. Bluvshtein is professor at Adler University in Chicago, IL, and Vancouver, BC.
 Click the video link above to learn more about Dr. Bluvshtein including her latest favorite book (The Courage to Be Disliked) and her mentors in the field of psychology.